Check out the differences between wired vs. wireless headphones to see which one best fits your lifestyle, preferences, and needs.

 Repair is harder if not impossible

 In the case of wired headphones, you can easily repair damaged or frayed wires.
-But for damages in wireless headphones, this cannot be easily done.
+Wireless headphones, however, are significantly more difficult to fix.
 If it is the software that has malfunctioned, the average joe cannot repair it by himself.
 So, in the case of wired vs. wireless headphones, wired headphones clearly win in regards to repairability.

 Wired vs. Wireless Headphones: Which One’s for You?

-There’s no hardwired answer to this.
+There’s no surefire answer to this.
 The ideal choice still highly depends on your lifestyle and the activities you’ll most likely use your headphones for.
 Different lifestyles demand different features.

 Below is a list of those who most likely need a specific type of headphones for more comfortable use.